Your sex life and testicular cancer

 One operation for testicular cancer that can affect your sex life is a retroperitoneal lymph node dissection.
 This means taking out the lymph nodes at the back of the abdomen.
 This operation is not commonly done in the UK.
 But you may need this operation if you have non seminoma cancer and your lymph nodes are still enlarged after radiotherapy or chemotherapy.

 Retrograde ejaculation means ejaculating backwards.
 Your semen and sperm go back into your bladder instead of coming out of your penis.
 And your orgasms will feel different because they will be dry.
 This means you will not be able to have children by natural sexual intercourse.
 But it may be possible to take sperm directly from your testicles or from your urine after you have had sex.
-The sperm can be used to fertilise your partner directly or with the test tube baby technique (in vitro fertilization or IVF).
+The sperm can be used to fertilise your partner directly or with in vitro fertilization (IVF).

 Talk to your surgeon about other possible side effects before you have a retroperitoneal lymph node dissection.
 Nerve damage may make you lose your ability to have erections.
 There is more information in our section about sex and cancer for men.

-You may be afraid that you can pass on cancer cells to your partner during sex.
+You may be afraid that you can pass on cancer cells to your partner during sex, or that ejaculation might make your cancer worse.
 This is not true.
+Ejaculation will not spread testicular cancer or make it worse in any way.
 Cancer is not infectious.
 But you should use a condom if you are having chemotherapy.
 Some chemotherapy drugs may come through in the semen and may cause some irritation to your partner.
 So wearing a condom makes sure that your partner does not come into contact with the drug.

 It is sensible to use a condom or take precautions to prevent pregnancy for a while after radiotherapy or chemotherapy.
 This is because there may be a chance that your sperm have been affected by the treatment and this could cause abnormal development of a baby you father during this time.